 Awarded annually by the Economics Department to an outstanding undergraduate student, except in those years when extraordinary scholarship by a graduate student or faculty member deserves recognition.

 The Roger Van Tassel Book Prize

-The Roger Van Tassel Book Prize is awarded each year to an outstanding freshman or sophomore in elementary economics.
-The award takes the form of a book such as a biography of an economist or classic work in economics.
-Professor Van Tassel taught at Clark for 42 years, including 21 years as Department Chair.
+The Roger Van Tassel Book Prize is awarded each year to an outstanding first-year student or sophomore in elementary economics.
+The award takes the form of a book, such as a biography of an economist or classic work in economics.
+Professor Van Tassel taught at Clark for 42 years, including 21 years as department chair.
 He had a special passion for introducing undergraduate students to economics and also taught courses in international economics.

 Recipient: Hanna Choi